AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 ![Example of Adobe Advertising metrics in a report using an Adobe Advertising dimension](/help/integrations/assets/a4adc-traffic-supported-dimension.png)

-However, if you view the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] metrics by an on-page dimension (such as Page), for which which Adobe Advertising doesn't provide data, then the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] for each page will be zero (0).
+However, if you view the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] metrics by an on-page dimension (such as Page), for which which Adobe Advertising doesn't provide data, then the [!UICONTROL Adobe Advertising Clicks] and [!UICONTROL Adobe Advertising Cost] for each page are zero (0).

 ![Example of Adobe Advertising metrics in a report using an unsupported dimension](/help/integrations/assets/a4adc-traffic-unsupported-dimension.png)